-It contains approx 1640 lines of Solidity code (including all the imported code from the OpenZeppelin).
-All the functions and state variables are well commented using the natspec documentation, which increased the readability: https://github.com/ethereum/wiki/wiki/Ethereum-Natural-Specification-Form at
+It contains approx 378 lines of Solidity code.
+All the functions and state variables are not well commented using the natspec documentation, but that does not raise any vulnerabilities.
+But It would have increased the readability. https://github.com/ethereum/wiki/wiki/Ethereum-Natural-Specification-Format